 A few times along the way, both parents had some medical emergencies, each requiring hospitalization.
 During these events, the caregiver remained with them in the hospital.
 When necessary for his mother, a second caregiver was brought in to stay with her.
-The GCM and the caregiver remained in contact with Ben, updating him on all events, and when necessary, putting the physicians in contact with him.
+The Aging Life Care Professional and the caregiver remained in contact with Ben, updating him on all events, and when necessary, put the physicians in contact with him.
 During one critical medical emergency and hospitalization, Ben flew back to see his father while in the hospital.

 Pleased with the Quality of their Lives

 Overall, Ben was pleased with the quality of care his parents were receiving.
 Neither of his parents would have lived as long or as well without the presence of the caregivers.